kosyan62/boot2root/text.md

 ![l2_read_six_nums](screenshots/bomb/l2_read_six_nums.png)

 3d level.
-Func want t numbers and letter.
+Func want two numbers and letter.
 OKAY.
 It is only begin.
-We see a lot of jumps fahrer from begin.
+We see a lot of jumps fahrer from start.
 There is switch-case construction.
 It depend from first number value.
 So we try everything from first condition and we're good.
 In the HINT our letter is b, so second group of values is ours.
 1 b 214.
 OK